 Just a few weeks ago you were winterizing your pool and closing it for the season.
-While you may have thought that you were done for the winter when you closed your pool, it is actually important to check your pool in the middle of the winter.
-You want to make sure that there are no problems with your equipment, as this can lead to big problems and a big expense.
-It is helpful to go over a quick checklist to ensure that your pool is still in good shape.
+While you may have thought that you were done for the winter when you closed your pool, it is actually important to check your pool in the middle of the cold season.

 1. Check the Filter and Electrical Equipment

 First, you want to check the breakers and time clocks to be sure that they are turned off.

 Ensure that there are no leaks or cracks in or around the electrical equipment.